-The Department of Clinical Neuropathology has wide-ranging connections with hospitals and scientific institutions in the UK and abroad, and is one of the busiest departments of its type in the country.
+As one of the busiest departments of its type in the country, the Department of Clinical Neuropathology has connections with hospitals and scientific institutions in the UK and abroad.
 Our close association with King’s College London Medical School and our function as a diagnostic referral centre puts us in a unique position to provide a high-quality, wide-ranging diagnostic service and to carry out research into disease of the nervous system.

-We also run the MRC London Brain Bank for Neurodegenerative Diseases, under the directorship of the Head of Department, Dr S Al-Sarraj.
+We also provide clinical diagnosis for the MRC London Brain Bank for Neurodegenerative Diseases.

 Please see our services overview about the training and services we offer, as well as protocols and packaging and delivery instructions for various types of biopsies.